Take Our Sleep Assessment Patient Portal

 Many people assume that snoring is a harmless habit, and in some cases, it is.
 However, it can also be the first clear indication that a patient is suffering from sleep apnea.
 Vocalizations like talking, laughing, and snoring all occur because of air vibrating against oral structures like the tongue, throat, and mouth.
 While an obstructed airway may not prevent breathing altogether, it may make it more difficult, and the problem only gets worse over time.

 If you often experience loud snoring during sleep, please discuss the possibility of oral appliance therapy with Dr. Rodgers.
-Our Dunwoody team can often use this technique as a preventive measure that helps to prevent sleep apnea later in late and reduce the risks of related health problems, including strokes, high blood pressure, and mental/behavioral issues.
+Our Dunwoody team can often use this technique as a preventive measure that helps to prevent sleep apnea later in life and reduce the risks of related health problems, including strokes, high blood pressure, and mental/behavioral issues.

 CPAP treatment has been considered the go-to solution for sleep apnea for many years now, and when treating patients who suffer from severe symptoms, it can still be the most effective option.
 However, it isn’t right for many patients.
 The system relies on the use of a bulky face mask that forces air into the throat and lungs through the mouth and/or nose.
 There’s often significant noise involved, and the associated sensations can be a handful.
-If you suffer from heavy snoring, mild to moderate sleep apnea, or are simply intolerant to CPAP use, please turn to our practice today for assistance.
-Dr. Rodgers can create a customized oral appliance that comfortably adjusts the position of your jaw, allowing the airway to stay clear and unhindered.
-There are no bulky machines or loud noises to worry about – the device is simple, removable, and easy to store and travel with.

 Many medical insurance plans (including Medicare) provide coverage for sleep apnea treatment with oral appliance therapy.
 Our team will be happy to work with you through this process, processing and filing claims as needed.
 Visit our new patients page to learn more, or contact our Dunwoody, GA location to schedule your first consultation!